Set up Pay by Bank with Noda

 The main benefits of pay-by-bank include faster settlements, lower transaction fees, enhanced security, and a better UX due to app-to-app redirection.
 Challenges might include dependency on customer access to online banking and the initial integration effort required for merchants.

-How do I use pay-by-bank with Noda?
+How do I use pay-by-bank with Noda as a merchant?

 First, you should be onboarded with Noda.
 Simply fill out the form, and our sales team will contact you shortly.
 Our payment processor smoothly integrates with API and front-end components, ensuring seamless merging into your platform.